Christopher Gorham: Personal life

-Gorham is married to his former Popular co-star, Anel Lopez Gorham, with whom he has three children.
-His son Lucas was diagnosed with Asperger syndrome. and Gorham has become an autism awareness advocate:I don't think of him as my son with Asperger's.
+Gorham is married to Anel Lopez Gorham, who also performed on Popular.
+They have three children as of 2009.
+His son Lucas was diagnosed with Asperger syndrome and Gorham has become an autism awareness advocate.
+Gorham stated:I don't think of him as my son with Asperger's.
 I think of him as my son.
 He's not wrong.
 He's not broken.
 He is who he is.
 We, as his parents, are going to do our best — as we do with all of our kids — to give him the best shot at having the best life he can.